hwdsda/Udacity-disaster-response-pipelines/README.md

 1. Run the following commands in the project's root directory to set up your database and model.

-    - To run ETL pipeline that cleans data and stores in database `python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db`
+    - To run ETL pipeline that cleans data and stores in database\
+        `python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db`
-    - To run ML pipeline that trains classifier and saves `python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl`
+    - To run ML pipeline that trains and saves classifier\
+        `python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl`

 2. Run the following command in the app's directory to run your web app.